Changissnz/nu_merchant_principal/README.md

 have to be bound to compete and challenge at the same frequency as the hubristic, for the prideful usually do have something unique to be proud about, to value and guard as if the thing/s were their actual organs.
+The demand from a rival to compete turns into the prideful's choice to respond with anti-competitive measures.